LokiMidgard/spirit-island-renderer/README.md

 If you open the JSON file in an editor that can handle JSON schema like [VSCode](https://code.visualstudio.com/Download) you get autocompletion and warnings if you put some values where they do not belong.

-Execute `-h` to print the help and find out what you can do
+Execute `-h` to print the help and find out what you can do.
 ```bash
 spirit-island-renderer -h
 ```